Our lavender lemonade recipe and limeade drinks are both so refreshing and perfect for any summer gathering!

 How to make lavender lemonade or limeade

-In a large pitcher, squeeze 6 fresh lemon or limes into juice
+- In a large pitcher, squeeze 6 fresh lemon (meyer lemonds or another variety) or limes if you are making limeadeto make juice

 Place 1/2 C ice in a cup and garnish the glass with lemon peel and fresh thyme

 In the pitcher, add lavender Dry Soda bottles

 - Pour over cups with ice and garnish with lavender sprigs and lemon slices

 What is the best lavender syrup to use?

 I always use our homemade lavender simple syrup but Monin lavender syrup works great for store-bought.
 It is so flavorful and delicious plus, they use real cane sugar and natural ingredients which I love.
 Plus, they are always gluten-free and use non-GMO ingredients.

 You can also add some non-alcoholic Prosecco for a more boozy lemonade flavor.

 You can certainly use dried lavender buds and a few cups of water to make your own lavender simple syrup.
 You will need purple food coloring if you want your syrup to be purple as they don’t let a lot of color out.